-Note

-The foreground target is the target that is associated with the window that you have selected to run
+Note The foreground target is the target that is associated with the window that you have sele to run. cted

-to run.

 • Custom - single-step selected targets together enables a fixed set of targets to run, and to stop all other targets to which Model Debugger is connected.
 This mode disables step and run controls for deselected targets.